CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

     <step>Extract the zip file.</step>
     <step>Run the game server from command prompt: <pre>LyraServer.exe -networkversionoverride=1234 -BackendUrl=localhost:8085</pre></step>
     <step>Now the game server will communicate with the backend through the sidecar.</step>

+> To copy your game server to the remote server, either copy and paste through remote desktop if you are using windows, or use `scp` if you are using a linux machine. `scp -i ~/.ssh/catena_deploy_key gameserver.zip user@remote_host:/remote/directory/`
 </procedure>

 ## Run the Server Sidecar